-Interim results of a clinical trial do not necessarily predict final results.
-In addition, successful results in preclinical or early clinical trials do not ensure that later-stage clinical trials will be successful.
+Successful results in preclinical or early clinical trials do not ensure that later-stage clinical trials will be successful.
 In January 2019, we completed our Phase 1/2a trial of GB-102 evaluating various doses of GB-102 in patients with wet AMD.
 Although the data indicated that GB-102 was well-tolerated and reduced the need for supportive anti-vascular endothelial growth factor, or anti-VEGF, treatments, these results may not be indicative of future clinical trials with different designs.
+For example, 88% of patients in our Phase 1/2a trial of GB-102 1 mg did not require additional supportive therapy for six months or longer, while only 48% of patients in our Phase 2b ALTISSIMO trial of GB-102 1 mg achieved six months without requiring additional supportive therapy.
 Moreover, as is common for early trials, in our Phase 1/2a trial, we looked at a number of efficacy measures without accounting for multiplicity.
-Accordingly, it is possible that positive results, including nominally statistically significant results, observed in our Phase 1/2a trial will not be replicated in our ongoing Phase 2b trial with a different design or in other future trials.
+Accordingly, it is possible that positive results, including nominally statistically significant results, observed in our Phase 1/2a trial will not be replicated in our future trials with a different design or in other future trials.

 Subsequently, we tested two doses of an optimized formulation of GB-102 in a Phase 2a clinical trial in patients with macular edema, or ME, secondary to either DME or branch/central retinal vein occlusion, or RVO, as well as in the ongoing Phase 2b clinical trial in wet AMD.
 In that Phase 2a trial, we observed that there were more incidences of medication present in the anterior chamber with the 2 mg dose of GB-102, which, in a single patient, resulted in two serious adverse events, or SAEs (severe vision loss due to presence of medication in anterior chamber and corneal edema as a result of wash-out of the anterior chamber).
 As a result, we paused enrollment in our Phase 2b wet AMD trial until an interim safety analysis of both trials could be performed.
-On the basis of the results of this safety analysis, we terminated the development of the 2 mg dose of GB-102 in all of our clinical trial programs.
+On the basis of the results of this safety analysis, we terminated the development of the 2 mg dose of GB-102 in all of our clinical trial programs and have disregarded the results, other than those related to safety, of the GB-102 2 mg arm of the ALTISSIMO Phase 2b trial.